shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 Press <kbd>Ctrl+C</kbd> to exit the log viewer once the simulation completes.

-To visualize the residuals and ensure convergence, process the log file using foamLog:
+To visualize the residuals and ensure convergence, process the "log" file using "foamLog":

 ```bash
 foamLog log